Josefina López: Trio Los Machos

 Trio Los Machos follows the journey of three men who come to the U.S. to work in the fields and eventually make a living playing the music they love.
 The play is a love letter to Latino men and, an homage to Lopez's father.
 The play explores the themes of music, aging and male camaraderie set against the backdrop of the Bracero guest worker program (1942 - 1964) between the United States and Mexico.
-Narrated to the music of Trio Los Panchos, the story covers a chapter of U.S. history seldom talked about, as the three friends navigate work, friendship, love as their loyalty to one another becomes tested time and again.
+Narrated to the music of Trio Los Panchos, the story covers a chapter of U.S. history seldom talked about as the three friends navigate work, friendship, love as their loyalty to one another becomes tested time and again.
 The play explores the 50-year friendship of its central characters, Lalo, Nacho and Paco.

 Trio Los Machos was played at CASA 0101.
-The setting of the play took place in East LA during WW11.
+The setting of the play took place in East LA during WWII.
 The play alternates between the past and the present which follows culture changes, local history, and even politics.
 The play was directed by Edward Padilla and the cast included Miguel Santana, Roberto Garza, and Henry Aceves Madrid.
 Joesfina Lopez wrote this play in honor of her father.

 A Cat Named Mercy

-A Cat Named Mercy received its World Premiere production at CASA 0101 Theater from January 31 – February 23, 2014.
+A Cat Named Mercy received its world premiere production at the CASA 0101 Theater from January 31 – February 23, 2014.
 The play is a dark comedy about Catalina Rodriguez, a Latina Licensed Vocational Nurse working at Elysian Estates Nursing Home who gets her hours cut, becomes uninsured and is in desperate need of an emergency operation.
 With the help of a cat she names Mercy, she is divinely guided to do the unthinkable to save her life.

-Lopez wrote this play The Cat Named Mercy to show the problems in society that people face daily.
+Lopez wrote A Cat Named Mercy to show the problems in society that people face daily.
 Catalina Rodriguez, a nurse, lives with her blind mother who is unapologetically negative about life.
 She finds out she has cancer and needs immediate surgery to save her life.
 To her surprise, the nursing home she works at cuts back her hours causing her to lose her health insurance.
 In need of money fast Catalina decides to help the citizens at the nursing home check out forever.
 Through this process Catalina encounters a cat named Mercy who seems to appear out of nowhere.